-Vietnam has made major progress in health outcomes over the past 20 years.
-The Millennium Development Goals were achieved, many well in advance of the 2015 deadline; maternal, infant and child mortality has fallen along with child stunting prevalence.
-Skilled birth attendance has risen to 94 percent, nearly three-quarters of pregnant women receive four or more antenatal care visits and full immunization rates were at 98 percent in 2016.
+Vietnam has made major progress in health outcomes over the past 20 years: maternal, infant and child mortality has fallen along with child stunting prevalence; skilled birth attendance has risen to 94 percent, nearly three-quarters of pregnant women receive four or more antenatal care visits and full immunization rates were at 98 percent in 2016.
 However, disadvantaged groups, especially ethnic minorities and those living in remote, mountainous areas continue to have limited access to health services and have worse health outcomes, and across the country, non-communicable diseases are on the rise.

-The GFF resources also support work to advance health financing reforms, helping to align support of development partners who support Social Health Insurance and other health financing reforms and providing technical assistance to the revision of the Social Health Insurance Law and associated policies.
+The GFF resources supports the work to advance health financing reforms, helping to align support of development partners who support Social Health Insurance and other health financing reforms and providing technical assistance to the revision of the Social Health Insurance Law and associated policies.

-In addition, the GFF is strengthening CRVS, particularly death registration and cause of death reporting.
+In addition, the GFF is strengthening civil registration and vital statistics (CRVS), particularly death registration and cause of death reporting.
 Through Trust Fund support, technical assistance to the Ministry of Health is enabling the implementation of new standards for COD diagnosis and reporting at health facility and commune level.
-Finally, GFF is supporting the strengthening of PPPs in Vietnam through capacity building activities and identification of potential health sector PPPs that can be developed into fully-fledged PPP outline business cases.
+Finally, GFF is supporting the strengthening of public-private partnership (PPP) for health in Vietnam through capacity building activities and identification of potential health sector PPPs that can be developed into fully-fledged PPP outline business cases.

 GFF SECRETARIAT CONTACT

 Cuong Nguyen Dinh

 COVID-19 BRIEF: PRESERVE ESSENTIAL HEALTH SERVICES DURING THE COVID-19 PANDEMIC